 Apple has taken many failed technology ideas like online music, tablets, or mp3 players, and turned them into consumer-friendly platforms such as iTunes, iPads, and iPods.
 With each new product, Apple uses launch hype to generate excitement to spark the enthusiasm of the early adopters who spread the word.
 Also, Apple has successfully taken its cherished brand fans into new categories.

-Purchasing Apple products is very simple, including its own retail store experience
+The purchase moment for Apple is very simple, including its own retail experience

 Apple obsesses about the consumer experience

 The consumer experience is an important element of the Apple case study.
 As Steve Jobs famously said, “You have to start with the customer experience and work backward to the technology.”
 Apple even believes opening your Apple products should be like unwrapping a gift.

 The brand wants the consumer to be able to use any Apple product right away rather than spending hours loading software or setting up your machine.
 Regarding product integration, Apple products work together, and they work the same way, which makes it very simple for consumers when they move from one Apple product to another.

 Beloved Brands is the playbook to keep at your fingertips

 Our readers tell us they reach for Beloved Brands a few times each week as a reference toolkit to help them with the day-to-day management of their brand.
 Over 90% of our Amazon reviews receive five-star ratings, and Beloved Brands has spent numerous weeks as a #1 bestseller in brand management

 Brand Love leads to power